 Key Managerial Personnel

-The remuneration and other details of the Key Managerial Personnel for FY 2016-17 areprovided in Extract of the Annual Return which forms part of this Directors Report.
+The remuneration and other details of Key Managerial Personnel for FY2017-18 are duly disclosed in Form MGT-9 forming part of this report.

 Internal Control Systems